 First Program Part 2 (PLC < – > Panel) – Video

 Navigation of the C-More Micro Software Objects

-Each colour located on the main screen menu will control a window.
-Clicking the colour will hide the menu if it is currently being displayed.
+Each color located on the main screen menu will control a window.
+Clicking the color will hide the menu if it is currently being displayed.
 If it is not being displayed then the menu will be shown.

 Green – This is the Object List menu.
 It contains all of the items that can be used on your HMI screen.
 We will be looking at the Shape objects later.

 Blue – This is the Parts List.
 These are designed shapes that are in the list for you to use.
 The parts displayed will be for the object that has been selected in the object list.
 They are available so you do not have to create the object from scratch every time.

 Yellow – The Object Help will provide additional information on the object that has been selected in the Object List.